July 8-11, 2026 | Brisbane, Australia

 Protected: 2026 AASA/ACSA International Conference

-Submission acceptance will be subject to a double-blind peer review process, based on an initial abstract review and later a second double-blind peer review of full-length manuscripts.
+Submission acceptance will be subject to a double-blind peer review process, based on an initial abstract review and later a second double-blind peer review of full-length papers.
 Inclusion in the publication will be subject to review acceptance, compliance with submission deadlines and formatting guidelines, and payment of the conference registration fee.
 Please kindly note that multiple submissions are subject to multiple registrations.

 Conference Themes